3-Fermion topological quantum computation: Discussion

 Our computation scheme based on the defects of the \textbf{3F} anyon theory provides a nontrivial example of the power of the Walker--Wang approach, as the \textbf{3F} anyon theory is chiral and cannot be realized as the emergent anyon theory of a 2D commuting projector model (although it can be embedded into one as a subtheory).
 We hope that this example provides an intriguing step into topological quantum computation using more general anyon schemes and a launch point for the study of further non-stabilizer models.
 In particular, our framework generalizes directly to any abelian anyon theory with symmetry defects, leading to a wide class of potential resource states for fault-tolerant MBQC.

 While we have not tried to optimise the overhead of our gate schemes, the richer defect theory (in comparison with toric code) may lead to more efficient implementations of, for example, magic state distillation.
-In addition to this, computing the full $G$-crossed theory of the \textbf{3F} anyon theory could potentially lead to further improvements arising from the possibility of additional fusions and braiding processes that may yield more efficient logic gates.
+In addition to this, leveraging the full $G$-crossed theory of the \textbf{3F} anyon theory (studied in \cite{teo2015theory}) could lead to further improvements and more efficient logic gates, arising from the possibility of additional fusions and braiding processes.
 Determining the set of transversal (or locality preserving) logic gates admitted by the boundary states of the \textbf{3F} Walker--Wang model remains an open problem.
-We remark that an extension of the Walker-Wang model has recently been defined which is capable of realizing an arbitrary symmetry-enriched topological order on the boundary under a global on-site symmetry action~\cite{bulmash2020absolute}.
+We remark that an extension of the Walker--Wang model has recently been defined which is capable of realizing an arbitrary symmetry-enriched topological order on the boundary under a global on-site symmetry action~\cite{bulmash2020absolute}.
+The full symmetry structure of an abelian Walker--Wang model with global symmetry should be captured by a 2-group~\cite{Benini2018}, we leave the investigation of MBQC with 2-group SPTs to future work.

-Further interesting open directions include the construction of MBQC schemes using Walker--Wang resource states based on more exotic, non-abelian anyon theories, including those that are braiding universal, i.e. not requiring non-topological magic state preparation and distillation.
+Further interesting open directions include the construction of MBQC schemes using Walker--Wang resource states based on more exotic, non-abelian anyon theories, including those that are braiding universal, i.e., not requiring non-topological magic state preparation and distillation.
 Moving away from stabilizer resource states, it may be difficult to keep track of, and control, the randomness induced by the local measurements.
 One way to address this concern would be to consider adiabatic approaches to MBQC~\cite{bacon2013adiabatic,williamson2015symmetry} to circumvent some these difficulties.